Ralph-Lee/blog/subway-and-the-speed-of-production-communication.md

 * how long it will be until the goods are received.

 The important part: the customer is always informed, and has the latest information that they need.
-I think about the last time I bought something from an online vendor (eBay, Amazon, <a href="chapters.indigo.ca" target="_blank">Chapters</a>, etc.) The best vendors will show the status of your order, and give you/make available feedback on your order.
+I think about the last time I bought something from an online vendor (eBay, Amazon, [Chapters](chapters.indigo.ca), etc.) The best vendors will show the status of your order, and give you/make available feedback on your order.
 I know I love seeing my shipment journey its way over to me.
 I sometimes check a few times a day.
 Now where are my OCD pills...?

 ###The Takeaway###
 Give your customers feedback.
 Make it the feedback that you would expect as a consumer.
 Keep the updates fresh.